wieslawsoltes/ColorBlender/README.md

 The hue spectrum is divided into sections, are the matching colors are calculated differently depending on the hue of the color.

+## NuGet

+ColorBlender is delivered as a NuGet package.

+You can find the package [here](https://www.nuget.org/packages/ColorBlender/).

+You can install the package like this:

+`Install-Package ColorBlender`

 ## Screenshots

 ![](images/avalonia.png)